bobbimanners/Applecorn/README.md

 We plan to support HGR graphics eventually.

-You can set the startup video mode by holding down the appropriate number key while Applecorn starting (while it is loading the ROM file.)
+_NOTE:_ You can set the startup video mode by holding down the appropriate number key while Applecorn starting (while it is loading the ROM file.)

 ### Escape Key